-It has a SpEVA midsole that’ll give you excellent energy return with every single stride with rearfoot and forefoot gel cushioning systems for a great shock absorption.
-This shoe also has a DuraSponge outsole that’s going to give you long lasting wear and amazing flexibility.
+It has a SpEVA midsole that’ll give you excellent energy return with every single stride with rearfoot and forefoot gel cushioning systems for great shock absorption.
+This shoe also has a DuraSponge outsole that’s going to give you long-lasting wear and amazing flexibility.

 Women’s – Men’s